bcgsc/btl/README.md

-# btl
+# Bioinformations Technology Lab of the Genome Sciences Centre

-Bioinformatics Technology Lab of the Genome Sciences Centre
+See the content of the website at https://bcgsc.github.io/btl/